tigranpetrossian/klavier/README.md

 ### Reducing the height in responsive mode
-Because height should be relative to the width of the keyboard, specifying a fixed height without a fixed width is not recommended, as it will the instrument to widen/shrink based on the viewport size.
-Instead, you can utilize the CSS `aspect-ratio` on the parent:
+Because height should be relative to the width of the keyboard, specifying a fixed height without a fixed width is not recommended, as it will cause the instrument to widen/shrink based on the viewport size.
+Instead, you can utilize the CSS `aspect-ratio` on the parent element:
 ```tsx
 <div style={{ aspectRatio: '8 / 1' }}>
   <Klavier width="100%" height="100%"/>